AJ Brimson: 2024

 In round 9 of the 2024 NRL season, Brimson scored two tries as the Gold Coast defeated the New Zealand Warriors 27–24.
 It was the Gold Coast's first win of the season having lost their opening six matches.
 On 23 May, Brimson announced his re-signing with the Gold Coast Titans until the end of the 2030 season.

 Brimson played 13 games for the Gold Coast throughout the 2024 season as the club finished 14th on the table.

 Following the 2024 season on 6 November 2024, the Titans referred an Instagram post made by Brimson to the NRL's Integrity Unit, after it appeared to show bets made on the NRL.
 The post made the night before and deleted shortly after had shown a winning bet on the Melbourne Cup, and also featured two other bets that had been partially obscured, although a Rugby ball was partially visible.
 Brimson's manager Jim Banaghan stated that it was a prank gone wrong, and that it was Brimson's mothers account and screenshot, as the winning horse had a similar name to his mother.
 NRL players are prohibited from betting on the NRL.
 On 14 November it was announced that Brimson was cleared of any wrongdoing and had no case to answer.

 2025

 In round 4 of the 2025 NRL season, Brimson scored two tries for the Gold Coast in their 30–12 victory over the Sydney Roosters.

 Brimson played a total of 23 matches for the Gold Coast in the 2025 NRL season and scored 12 tries as the club narrowly avoided the wooden spoon on for and against finishing 16th.

+2026

+Brimson played 21 games for the Gold Coast in the 2026 NRL season as the club finished 16th on the table.